Beatrice Mompremier

-Beatrice Mompremier (born August 8, 1996) is an American basketball player who plays for the Atlanta Dream in the Women's National Basketball Association (WNBA).
+Beatrice Mompremier (born August 8, 1996) is an American basketball player who last played for the Atlanta Dream in the Women's National Basketball Association (WNBA).
 She was drafted 20th overall in the 2020 WNBA draft by the Los Angeles Sparks after playing college basketball for the Miami Hurricanes.

 College career

 Mompremier attended Baylor University after graduating from Miami Senior High School in 2015.
 After two seasons, she transferred to her hometown Miami Hurricanes.

 During the 2018–19 season, Mompremier was a named an honorable mention All-American by the Associated Press as well as a first-team All-ACC selection.
 Despite being eligible for the 2019 WNBA draft, she opted to return to Miami for her senior season.
 Following the 2019–20 season, Mompremier was named an Honorable Mention All-American by the Associated Press.

 Professional career

 Los Angeles Sparks

 She was selected with the 20th overall pick in the 2020 WNBA draft by the Los Angeles Sparks.
 Following the draft, she signed a contract with the Sparks but was released on June 1 - ultimately not making the roster.